-If you invest in our common stock in this offering, your ownership interest will be diluted to the extent of the difference between the public offering price per share of our common stock and the as adjusted net tangible book value per share of our common stock immediately after this offering.
-Net tangible book value dilution per share to new investors represents the difference between the amount per share paid by purchasers of shares of common stock in this offering and the as adjusted net tangible book value per share of common stock immediately after completion of this offering.
+If you invest in our common stock and warrants in this offering, your ownership interest will be diluted to the extent of the difference between the public offering price per fixed combination (attributing no value to the warrants) and the as adjusted net tangible book value per share of our common stock immediately after this offering.
+Net tangible book value dilution per share to new investors represents the difference between the amount per share paid by purchasers of shares of common stock and warrants in this offering and the as adjusted net tangible book value per share of common stock immediately after completion of this offering.